falcon-candidate/backend-challenge/README.md

 This will connect a new Websocket client to `ws://localhost:8080/subscribe_ws`.

-Every time a new valid POST request arrives the web page will display the JSON payload (note that it will not display queries that arrived before the client connected).
+Every time a new valid POST request arrives, the web page will display the JSON payload (note that it will not display queries that arrived before the client connected).

 # Architecture/ Design Choices